x4dr/Fen/proposal.md

 Lady of Summer: aids with conditions of memory deterioration associated with old age Lemon Dandy: cure afflictions of the heart
-Lesser Merrydock: drain a person's mental faculties rendering them slow and incomprehending
+Lesser Merrydock: drain a person's mental faculties rendering them slow and incomprehending Lisle of Neptune: force a person to tell the truth
+Liverstone: paralysing abilities
+Long Verecund: believed to lift curses

 Relief in emtional issues: grant courage, ease anxiety